Meet Team Reed - Patrick Reed's Caddie, Wife And Coach

 Meet Team Reed – Patrick Reed’s Caddie, Wife And Coach

-The Texan held the 36 and 54-hole leads and never really looked in any danger of giving them away.
-In the end, he made four solid pars to close out victory by a stroke.

-The 27-year-old clearly has a close-knit team.
-He’s never employed a professional caddie, his parents weren’t present after his victory and he wasn’t willing to open up about it.

-Here we take a look at his team – from his coach Josh Gregory to his wife Justine and caddie Kessler…
+Here we take a look at the Americans team – from his coach Josh Gregory to his wife Justine and caddie Kessler…

 Meet Team Reed – Patrick Reed’s Caddie, Wife And Coach: